louisbichard/notes/Revision/Entrepreneurship and innovation/exam_notes.md

-#Exam notes

-## Grade boundaries

-###First+

-Excellent demonstration of appropriate analysis that is well applied to the question with clear evidence of reading and good evaluation.
-As good an answer as one can expect by an undergraduate at this stage of their degree programme.

-###First

-Excellent answer with clear attempt at evaluation plus evidence of good understanding of the underlying analysis and reading.

-###2.1

-Good answer that is applied to the question set and that shows evidence of reading and understanding backed by appropriate analysis.
-There may be some minor misconceptions and the candidate may demonstrate underdeveloped or limited evaluation.

-13BSC522 Exam feedback
+# Exam strategy

+- Read question 1
+    + Begin notes
+    + Start to write down basic framework for your answer
+- Read and complete next sections
+- Add up to notes in question 1 if you need
+- Go back and answer question1

+# What gets the highest marks

+- Excellent analysis
+- Real world examples
+- Well applied to the question with
+- Clear evidence of reading and good evaluation.

 Question 1

 You were required to write a report for Charnwood Theatre Company Limited that included a critical evaluation of their current business activities and suggested ways in which they could improve future business performance.

 Feedback

 Generally this question was answered well.
 Critical analysis required you to look at the internal, external micro and external macro environment within which the company operated.
 For internal analysis, you could evaluate the strengths and weaknesses of the company and the individuals working there.
 You should consider things such as:
 Skills of the founders and employees
 Finance